afoster1234/P1-PegSmash/README.md

                         F: Fires Projectile
             Reload Button: Reloads Magazine to 10

-Clear all targets to WIN!
+OBJECTIVE: Clear all targets to WIN!

-NOTE*
+NOTE: Angle Control is locked to only allow shots from zero to ninety degrees.
+Timing is key!
-Projectile is not always 100% accurate | Falling speed affects accuracy
+NOTE: Projectile Path may not be 100% accurate because it is falling when you fire it.

 ## Project Report
 Coding this project has been the most enjoyable yet.
 This is also the most polished game I have created to date.
 Granted the premise is simple, but the more I learn to use Godot Engine the more I am able to do with it.
 I now have a better understanding of how the pieces all fit together and playing with the sounds is a lot of fun.
 Completing this assignment has made me think a lot about just how endless the possibilities are with game programming.
 Creativity is something that I pride myself on having and I think this game shows that.
 The most challenging thing I think this time around was when deciding how I wanted my inventory system to work and how I instanced the projectile.
 This was by far the most challenging but at the same time, very rewarding when I finally figured it out.
 I can not wait for Iteration 3!